-The common shares of Minco Gold Corporation are publicly traded in Canada and are listed on the Toronto Stock Exchange ("TSX") under the trading symbol MMM and are listed in the United States on the Over the Counter market ("OTC") under the symbol MMAXF.
-On November 11, 2005 the Company received listing approval from The American Stock Exchange ("AMEX").
-The Company began trading on the AMEX on November 22, 2005 with its trading symbol on the AMEX as "MMK".
-The Company changed its name from Minco Mining and Metals Corporation to Minco Gold Corporation and on February 1, 2007, the stock began trading on AMEX under the new trading symbol "MGH".
-The following table highlights the market prices and trading volumes for the Company's common shares for the most recently completed financial year and including January 1, 2008 to December 31, 2008 as reported by the Toronto Stock Exchange and the American Stock Exchange:
+The common shares of Minco Gold Corporation are publicly traded in Canada and are listed on the Toronto Stock Exchange ("TSX") under the trading symbol MMM.
+On November 11, 2005 the Company received listing approval from the New York Stock Exchange AMEX ("NYSE AMEX").
+The Company began trading on the AMEX on November 22, 2005 with its trading symbol on the NYSE AMEX as "MMK".
+The Company changed its name from Minco Mining and Metals Corporation to Minco Gold Corporation and on February 1, 2007, the stock began trading on NYSE AMEX under the new trading symbol "MGH".
+The following table highlights the market prices and trading volumes for the Company's common shares for the most recently completed financial year and including January 1, 2009 to December 31, 2010 as reported by the Toronto Stock Exchange and the NYSE AMEX: